Haarlem: Beer brewing

 Beer brewing was a very important industry in Haarlem.
-Until the 16th century the water for the beer was taken from the canals in the city.
-These were, through the Spaarne and the IJ, connected to seawater.
-However, the water in the canals was getting more and more polluted, and no longer suitable for brewing beer.
+Until the 16th century, the water for the beer was taken from the canals in the city.
+These canals were connected to seawater, via the Spaarne and the IJ.
+However, the canal water was getting more and more polluted and less suitable for brewing beer.
 A place 1.5 km south-west of the city was then used to take fresh water in.

 However, the quality of that water was not good enough either.
-From the 17th century a canal (Santvaert) was used to transport water from the dunes to the city.
+From the 17th century, a canal (Santvaert) was used to transport water from the dunes to the city.
 The water was transported in barrels on ships.
 The location where the water was taken is called the Brouwerskolkje, and the canal to there still exists, and is now called the Brewers' Canal (Brouwersvaart).

 Haarlem was a major beer producer in the Netherlands.
 The majority of the beer it produced was consumed in North Holland.
-During the Spanish siege there were about 50 brewing companies in the city; while 45 years later in 1620 the city numbered about one hundred breweries.
+During the Spanish siege, there were about 50 breweries in the city.
+In 1620, the city had about one hundred breweries.

 There was another epidemic of the Black Death in 1657, which took a heavy toll in the six months it ravaged the city.
-From the end of the 17th century the economic situation in the city turned sour, for a long time.
-In 1752 there were only seven beer breweries left, and in 1820 no breweries were registered in the city anymore.
-In the 1990s the Stichting Haarlems Biergenootschap revived some of the old recipes under the new Jopen beer brand, that is marketed as a "Haarlem bier".
-In 2010 Jopen opened a brewery in a former church in central Haarlem called the Jopenkerk.
-In 2012 Haarlem gained a new local brewery with Uiltje Bar in the Zijlstraat, which specializes in craft beers.
+From the end of the 17th century, the economy in the city worsened for a long time.
+In 1752, only seven breweries remained, and by 1820 no breweries were registered in the city.
+In the 1990s, the Stichting Haarlems Biergenootschap revived some old recipes under the Jopen beer brand that is marketed as a "Haarlem bier."
+In 2010, Jopen opened a brewery in a former church in central Haarlem called the Jopenkerk.
+In 2012, Haarlem gained another local brewery with Uiltje Brewing in the Zijlstraat, which specializes in craft beer.

 Tulip centre

-From the 1630s until present day, Haarlem has been a major trading centre for tulips, and it was at the epicentre during tulip mania, when outrageous prices were paid for tulip bulbs.
-From the time that the Leiden-Haarlem canal Leidsevaart was opened in 1656, it became popular to travel from Rotterdam to Amsterdam by passenger boat rather than by coach.
+Since the 1630s, Haarlem has been a major trading centre for tulips, and it was at the epicentre during tulip mania, when outrageous prices were paid for tulip bulbs.
+From the opening of the Leiden-Haarlem canal Leidsevaart in 1656, it became popular to travel from Rotterdam to Amsterdam by passenger boat rather than by coach.
 The canals were dug for passenger service only, and were comfortable though slow.
 The towpath led these passengers through the bulb fields south of Haarlem.

 Haarlem was an important stopover for passengers from the last half of the 17th century and through the 18th century until the building of the first rail tracks along the routes of former passenger canal systems.
-As Haarlem slowly expanded southwards, so did the bulb fields, and even today rail travelers between Rotterdam and Amsterdam will see beautifully blooming bulb fields on the stretch between Leiden and Haarlem in Spring.
+As Haarlem slowly expanded southwards, so did the bulb fields.
+Today, rail passengers between Rotterdam and Amsterdam in spring can see blooming bulb fields on the route between Leiden and Haarlem.